Chronic Pain After Hernia Surgery: Risks, Statistics, and Prevention Protocols

 For medically published data, there was a very good article which looked at chronic pain in July of 2016.
 The article appeared in the Journal of the American College of Surgeons and examined patients up to two years after hernia surgery.
 The surgery technique that the authors used is identical the technique that I perform in my practice today.
 In their research, the determined that about 1% of patients had moderate, severe or disabling pain at 1 year after surgery.
 89% had no symptoms and 8% had mild and not bothersome symptoms.
 2% had mild symptoms that were bothersome.

-Use of Lightweight Hernia Mesh
+Use of Light and Mid-weight Hernia Mesh

 Research Data on Chronic Pain